-In addition, because Telstra owns 65.4% of the voting rights in our company, it has decisive influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
+In addition, because Telstra will own more than % of the voting rights in our company, it will have decisive influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders for approval, including mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 Without the consent of Telstra, we may be prevented from entering into transactions that could be beneficial to us.
 The interests of Telstra and our other large shareholders may differ from the interests of our other shareholders.